RoniAksel/RoniAksel/README.md

 Lawyer and Junior Full Stack Developer
 ---------------

-My name is Roni Akselrod and I'm a Lawyer, and from time to time i code stuff.
+My name is Roni Akselrod and I'm a Marketing & Tech Legal Counsel at monday.com, and from time to time i code stuff.
 I am currently developing tools that would help me do my job better, and hopefully i can find the path to share my legal knowledge using my technical knowledge with the world :)

-- 📫 How to reach me: roniaksel@gmail.com or my work email akselrodr@herzoglaw.co.il
+- 📫 How to reach me: roniaksel@gmail.com or my work email roniak@monday.com
 - 🌱 My Stack: React, Angular, Node.js, Express, MongoDB, Express, Javascript, HTML5, CSS3, SCSS, Styled-Components, Redux Toolkit.
 - ⚡ Fun fact: back in 2007 i co-found a gaming website called iGamer (R.I.P), which at its peak was visted by hundred of users each day.